 While this season is famous for it’s turkey, at our house it’s just as common for a beautifully roasted piece of prime rib to be presented to the table before carving.

-This year’s celebration was a big one, held at our friend’s farm, with 14 adults for dinner.
+This year’s celebration was a big one and was held at our friend’s farm with 14 adults for dinner.
 We decided that we’d do 2 prime rib roasts on the barbecues.
 We picked up 2 Ontario Corn Fed Beef prime rib roasts.
 Each was 3-ribs, around 6.5lbs, and very well marbled with a nice cap of fat that would add flavour and (if cooked right) provide perfect crackling for those who love it.

 We were inspired by a recent dinner prepared by Chef Matt Basile of Lisa Marie and Fidel Gastro at the farm (won at Second Harvest’s Toronto Taste).
 Matt prepared a couple of cuts of beef for us.
 He did a slow smoke and reverse search technique and the beef was beautiful.

 We were so impressed with his results, and guidance, that we had to try it too.

 Decision made – our holiday prime rib was going to be reverse seared!

 With the crowd we had joining us for dinner, we also needed to ensure we had roast cooked everywhere along the spectrum of doneness from medium-rare – the perfect spot for prime rib, to well-done which also works for a well-marbled piece of beef.
 More tricks for that later in the post.

 Just to be safe, we decided to do one barbecue-roasted on the gas barbecue and

 the other smoked on the Big Green Egg.
 That way if there were any hiccups, we had options.
 But we both have roasted a lot of beef in ovens and on barbecues.
 So we weren’t all that worried.